rashed9810/sports-league-organizer/README.md

 - Use the existing component structure and styling patterns
 - Follow the shadcn/ui component library patterns
+- **Ensure mobile responsiveness for all components**
+  - Test on various screen sizes (mobile, tablet, desktop)
-- Maintain responsive design for all new components
+  - Use responsive design principles (fluid layouts, flexible images)
+  - Implement mobile-specific UI patterns when appropriate
 - Support all theme modes (light, dark, dim, lights-out)
-- Use Server Components where possible, Client Components when necessary
+- Use React Server Components where possible, Client Components when necessary
+- Follow Next.js 14 best practices
+  - Use the App Router
+  - Properly handle params with React.use()
+  - Implement proper error boundaries

 ### Backend Development